Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Green Abishai (MPMM).md

 aliases: ["Green Abishai"]
 ---
 # Green Abishai
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-40, Mordenkainen's Tome of Foes p.
-162*
+40*

 Green abishais are adept at discovering secrets and other sensitive information, while their diplomatic skills and their magic ensure they can manipulate even the shrewdest opponents.